Anomalous electron states: SMOOTHING OF THE SINGULARITY

 Here the last term relates to absence of the electron.
 The first term is spatially dependent through the variable density of states.
 As a result, the energy (\ref{149c}) corresponds to the narrow ($\sim 10^{-11}cm$) and deep ($\sim 1MeV$) well.
 Analogous well is formed in the Casimir effect \cite{LANDAU3} of attraction of two atoms when, in contrast, the well is shallow and wide.

 The depth $\hbar c/r_L$ of anomalous well, formed by the reduction of the vacuum energy, is estimated as

 and cannot be obtained by the perturbation theory on $e^2/\hbar c$.
-In other words, all orders of the perturbation theory are accounted for exactly.
-This means that each state with the particular energy has zero width.
+In other words, all orders of the perturbation theory are accounted for.
+This means that each state of the total system, with the particular energy, is exact.
+Therefore each state has zero width, or equivalently, it lives infinitely long.

+According to quantum mechanics, in a usual potential well energy levels are quantized due to absence of a singularity inside the well.
+In our case such a condition does not exist since the initial singularity, subsequently smeared by fluctuations, relates to a physical state.
+Therefore instead of levels quantization the spectrum in a well is continuous.
+There is no contradiction.
+The anomalous electron state has the typical spatial scale $r_L\sim 10^{-11}cm$ corresponding to fast oscillations in space.
+The typical electron scale in usual atomic systems is $10^3r_L$.
+So the matrix element between those states is of the type $\exp(-1000)$.
+Hence anomalous states are not formed under usual conditions.

-Therefore, the Coulomb potential (\ref{146}) goes over into the anomalous well in Fig.~\ref{fig2} on distances $R<r_L\sim 10^{-11}cm$.
+As follows, the Coulomb potential (\ref{146}) goes over into the anomalous well in Fig.~\ref{fig2} on distances $R<r_L\sim 10^{-11}cm$.
+The states in the anomalous well are continuous and non-decaying (of zero width).
+The continuous non-decaying spectrum of a particle (attached to an elastic medium) in a potential well is not forbidden in nature.
+Such spectrum is revealed in Ref.~\cite{IVLEV3} on the basis of the exact solution.
+See also \cite{FEYN1,LEGG,WEISS}.

 The peculiarity of the proposed scheme is that one can omit many details of the mechanism.
 The conclusion of the singularity is drawn on the basis of mean field approach.
 The successive smearing of the singularity apparently occurs via fluctuating fields with the electromagnetic part as the principal contribution.

 So the electron density naturally increases approaching some point where it is not singular.
 Formation of such anomalous state occurs solely at some restricting macroscopic potential, for example, of harmonic type or attractive Coulomb one.
 For free electrons, as follows from (\ref{147}), $\Omega=0$ and therefore $r_L=\infty$.
 Hence in this case anomalous state does not exist and there is the usual Lehmann representation of the electron propagator according to quantum electrodynamics \cite{LANDAU3}.